zolweb/docker-php-fpm/README.md

 - Pushing the tag `7.3.16` gives the image `zolweb/php-fpm:7.3.16`
 - Pushing the tag `7.4.4-composer-1.10.1` gives the image `zolweb/php-fpm:7.4.4-composer-1.10.1`
 - Pushing to `master` updates the image `zolweb/php-fpm:latest`

+You should not use `latest` tag, as the push order on this repository is done following our own needs, not PHP versions.
+Use tag instead.